The-OpenROAD-Project/SA-PCB/readme.md

 ## Description
-Timberwolf-based C++ annealer for simple pcb placement of polygonal components.
+C++ annealer for simple pcb placement of polygonal components.
 Supports the following:
  - Analytical overlap for arbitrary polygons using boost geometries
  - HPWL cost term for wirelength